-A reset function is a fundamental part of any microcontroller ensuring that these devices can be set to some predetermined condition irrespective of outside parameters.
-A hardware reset will of course be automatically implemented after these devices are powered-on, however there are a number of other hardware and software reset sources that can be implemented dynamically when these devices are running.
+A reset function is a fundamental part of any microcontroller ensuring that the device can be set to some predetermined condition irrespective of outside parameters.
+A hardware reset will of course be automatically implemented after the device is powered-on, however there are a number of other hardware and software reset sources that can be implemented dynamically when the device is running.